Competencies

 Preference

-• sheets should preferably be in A4 format and used in portrait orientation (except possibly for drawings, tables or mathematical formulae);
+• the sheets should preferably be in A4 format and used in portrait format (except possibly for drawings, tables or mathematical formulas);

-• sheets should preferably be numbered with an Arabic numeral centered at the top of the sheet (but not within the margin);
+• the sheets should preferably be numbered with an Arabic numeral centered at the top of the sheet (but not in the margin);

-• for typewritten texts, the line spacing should preferably be 1.5;
+• for typed texts, the line spacing should preferably be 1.5;

-• all texts should preferably be in a font where the capital letters are at least 2.1 mm high (the size depends on the chosen font, so care should be taken) and in black;
+• all texts should preferably be in a font where the capital letters are at least 2.1 mm high (the size depends on the chosen font, so be careful) and in black;

-• margins should preferably not be less than the following diagram:
+• the margins should preferably not be less than the following scheme:

 Language

-The request for review must be filed in an official language of the EPO (i.e. German, French, English, R3(1) EPC).
+The petition for review must be filed in an official language of the EPO (i.e. German, French, English, R3(1) EPC).

-However, it is possible to file the opposition request in the official language of a member state if the requester has their residence (or registered office) in that state, or if they are a national of that state residing abroad, and that state has an official language other than German, English, or French (A14(4) EPC).
+However, it is possible to file the opposition petition in the official language of a Member State if the petitioner has his domicile (or registered office) in that State, or if he is a national of that State with his domicile abroad, and that State has an official language other than German, English or French (A14(4) EPC).

-A translation must be submitted (A14(4) EPC) at the earliest simultaneously with the untranslated document (G6/91) in one of the official languages of the Office, regardless of the language of the proceedings (Guidelines A-VII 2) and within the latest of the following time limits:
+A translation must be submitted (A14(4) EPC) at the earliest simultaneously with the untranslated document (G6/91) in one of the official languages of the Office, regardless of the language of the proceedings (Guidelines A-VII 2) and within the latest expiring deadline among:

-• A time limit of 1 month from the date of submission of the document (R6(2) EPC, and not from the end of the time limit).
+• a period of 1 month from the date of submission of the document (R6(2) EPC, and not from the end of the deadline).

-A121 EPC is applicable where the review relates to a grant procedure.
+A121 EPC applies when it concerns a review relating to a grant procedure.

-If the required translation is not filed in due time, the request for review shall be deemed not to have been filed (A14(4) EPC, last sentence).
+If the required translation is not produced within the deadlines, the review petition is deemed not to have been filed (A14(4) EPC, last sentence).

 Evidence, prior art, etc.

-Other documents serving as evidence may be submitted in any language (even though a translation may also be requested within a time limit that may not be less than 1 month, R3(3) EPC).
+Other documents serving as evidence may be produced in any language (even if a translation may also be requested within a period that cannot be less than 1 month, R3(3) EPC).

-This request must be filed within 2 months from the written notification of the decision (A112a(4) EPC, except in the case of a criminal offense where the time limit is then 2 months from the establishment of that offense, but without exceeding 5 years).
+This petition must be filed within 2 months from the written notification of the decision (A112bis(4) EPC, except in the case of a criminal offense where the deadline is then 2 months from the establishment of this offense, but not exceeding 5 years).

-Prima facie (by analogy with T389/86), the request should be validly filed if it is filed before the notification of the decision.
+A priori (by analogy with T389/86), the petition should be validly filed if it is filed before the notification of the decision.

-If the request is filed out of time, it shall be deemed not to have been filed.
+If the petition is filed out of time, it should be deemed not to have been filed.

 A121 EPC is not applicable.

-A122 EPC is applicable to the applicant or the proprietor (but probably not for the 5-year time limit), but not to the opponent, inventor, etc.
+A122 EPC applies to the applicant or the proprietor (but probably not for the 5-year deadline), but not to the opponent, the inventor, etc.

-This restitutio in integrum must be filed within a time limit of 2 months from the expiry of that time limit (R136(1) EPC).
+This restitutio in integrum must be filed within a period of 2 months from the expiration of this deadline (R136(1) EPC).

 Review fee